spencercarli/meteor-todos-react-native/README.md

+> **Deprecated:** While the code in this repo may still be valuable it no longer accurately represents how apps are built with React Native and Meteor.
+For a more up to date and continuously updated example please checkout the [React Native Meteor Boilerplate](https://github.com/spencercarli/react-native-meteor-boilerplate).

 # Meteor Todos, React Native Style

 A demo of React Native interacting with a Meteor backend.
 The goal of this project is to match the feature set of the web version of Meteor's Todos example.